The Best Areas to Stay in Nashville: A Neighborhood Guide

 Top Hotels Downtown:

-- Omni Nashville Hotel – Directly connected to the Hall of Fame and has an outdoor pool—great for kids.
+- Omni Nashville Hotel – The best hotel in Downtown Nashville for families, directly connected to the Hall of Fame and has an outdoor pool—great for kids.

 - The Joseph, a Luxury Collection Hotel – Chic and quiet with a rooftop pool.